cbteeple/pressure_controller_docs/docs/ros-driver/ros-basics.md

 1. `rosrun` starts a single node directly
 2. `roslaunch` starts several nodes with parameters and arguments as prescribed in _launch_ files.

-Typical ROS drivers (including this pressure controller dirver) actually require several nodes, so usually those are nicely packaged into _launch_ files.
+Typical ROS drivers (including this pressure controller driver) actually require several nodes, so usually those are nicely packaged into _launch_ files.
 You can also combine nodes from various packages into your own _launch_ files to start combinations of different drivers and control nodes.
 This quickly gets messy though, so sometimes it's easier and cleaner to just make your own bash files that you run instead.